 Each site has its own features and unique charm, and all are worthy of this list for their own reasons.

-The 10 Best Dive Sites To Try in Playa Del Carmen
+The 10 Best Dive Sites in Playa Del Carmen

 # 1 – Cueva del Pargo

 Known as ‘Cave of the Snapper’, this reef is divided into 2 sections, with a maximum depth of around 12 meters.
-As you enter the site, you follow a shallow wall, covered with coral, anemones and fish.
-As you follow the reef you find a quaint horseshoe shaped area with overhangs which are home to a school of grunts.
+As you enter the site, you follow a shallow wall, covered with coral, anemones, and fish.
+As you follow the reef you find a quaint horseshoe-shaped area with overhangs that are home to a school of grunts.

 On the second part of the reef, you can find an overhang with a small cave, which gives the site its name, this part of the reef has some beautiful corals, including beautiful lettuce corals, and lots of schools of fish.